nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_EDIT_EVENTS.md

 # Editing Games

+## Learning Objectives

+* You should be able to explain which HTTP method is used by the client to trigger an edit request.
+* You should be able to identify which method on a ViewSet is invoked when the client has requested a change in state for a resource.
+* You should be able to recite which HTTP status code should be on a response to an edit request.

 ## API View Code

 The code for updating is *very* similar to the creation code.
 The major difference is that while in the creation code, you had to create a new database model instance...